Data2Semantics/nodes/README.md

 #Nodes
 =====

-Node is a general purpose graph library.
+Nodes is a general purpose graph library.
 It focuses on simple creation and traversal of graphs with general objects on their nodes and links.
 Nodes is a work in progress, it should not be considered production-ready in general, though certain aspects may be well-tested.

 ## Installation